 This was an interesting episode because if it were any other host, I would have hated this episode.
 Not only did this episode have, what seemed to be, the fewest sketches to date but there was a silent film sketch that seemed to take up at least a quarter of the show.
 That said, for whatever reason, I felt that Sid Caesar totally pulled it off and I don't think that I'm just cutting him slack because I am a fan.

 Not only did the cast seem to have an extra bit of energy from working with the comedic legend but the audience was also fully on board which I felt added to the positive vibe of the show even during the slow moments.

 Alright, that's all that I have for this episode, it's now time to move on and share what I saw as I give you...

 The Wicker Breakdown:

-- Sid Caesar and Mary Gross then find themselves in a hotel together with connecting rooms for a business trip.
-In one room, Mary is the aggressor and wants to start an affair but the moment that Sid passes through the connecting door he's transplanted to a world that is black and white as if it's the past and he's the one that's up for shenanigans as if he's stuck in some sort of bizarro time warp.
+Sid Caesar and Mary Gross then find themselves in a hotel together with connecting rooms for a business trip.
+In one room, Mary is the aggressor and wants to start an affair, but the moment that Sid passes through the connecting door he's transplanted to a world that is black and white.
+It’s as if it's the past and he's the one that's up for shenanigans as if he's stuck in some sort of bizarro time warp.

 Though there wasn't all that much to choose from, these were my favorite moments from the night.
 First, I loved the Time Warp Hotel sketch because it felt like something that I would write.
 Next, I really liked the opening sketch because again, Sid Caesar rambling logic totally matches my stoner thoughts.
 Finally, I was a fan of the Crime And Self-Punishment sketch despite the fact that I would have hated the silent aspect if it were to have been done by any other host.